MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 There is no UI available for administrators to view and download learners' certificates.
 Currently, only learners can view and download the completion certificate on the platform.

-However, administrators can contact Community Training team via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** to get access to learner certificates.
+However, administrators can contact the Community Training team via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** to get access to learner certificates.
 Our support team will reach out to you in 2-3 business days and help you with your requirements.